Miss World Ecuador 2017

-Miss World Ecuador 2017, the 5th edition of the Miss World Ecuador was held on July 16, 2017 in Machala, Ecuador.
-Mirka Cabrera from El Oro crowned Romina Zeballos Avellán as her successor, Miss World Ecuador 2017.
+Miss World Ecuador 2017 was the 5th Miss World Ecuador pageant, held at the Juan Montalvo Park in Machala, El Oro, Ecuador, on July 16, 2017.

+Mirka Cabrera of El Oro crowned Romina Zeballos Avellán of Guayas as her successor at the end of the event.
 The contest was directed by Tahíz Panús, and Julián Pico was the general producer.
 A guest star was Yaritza Reyes, who represented the Dominican Republic at Miss World 2016 in Washington, D.C. in 2016.